 * Brush & wash your hair immediately after swimming.

 * Beware of sunscreen, most brands contain ingredients (Avobenzone) that will turn your extensions a brassy orange or peach color.
-We recommend the “bare republic” brand, it is sold at Ulta or Target.
+Goldie Locks just released their sunscreen that is safe to use with extensions, its our favorite!

 *Kevin Murphy wash/rinse (Angel, Hydrate, Young Again are our favorites)